liandan542/IDC-Classification/README.md

 Under the Result folder, we have the results produced during the training process of our models.
 The final results are on the presentation pdf file.

 # Models
-This is our main folder, we have python files of our models in this folder, inside the Models folder, we have a thorough explaination inside the readme file.
+This is our main folder, we have python files of our models in this folder, inside the Models folder, we have a thorough explaination in the readme file.